KristinaShh/Web-Multimedia/README.md

 PSD-to-HTML

 This is a simple project(HTML + CSS).
-It's work based on converting PSD design to HTML.
+Its work is based on converting PSD design to HTML.